 I hate the fly, loathe the gnat

-And would swat a lion for a mosquito,
+And would punch a puma for a mosquito,

 Take to swinging a Louisville bat